-2 Items related to the Policy for Determining the Contents of Compensation, etc. for Individual Directors a) Basic policy
+(2) Items related to the Policy for Determining the Contents of Compensation, etc. for Individual Directors

 Following a resolution by the Board of Directors, our Company defines the Policy for Determining the Contents of Compensation, etc. for Individual Directors (hereinafter "the Policy") in the manner outlined below.